MadJavaProgramming/ExtraChallenges/MethodPractice/README.md

 **Tip** Compile and run often so that you don't end up with large blocks of code to debug!

-To submit your work for feedback, zip up your projects directory and send it to your instructor (by Slack) along with screenshots of the output from your completed test class.
+To submit your work for feedback:

+1. Create a "challenges" directory under screenshots.
+2. Take a screenshot showing all output from the test drive, name it MethodPracticeOutput.png, and place the screenshot in the directory you created above.
+3. Create an issue called "Method Practice Challenge Ready for Review" and tag your instructor.
+Include a brief summary of what you learned during this challenge.